Rose Cossar: Competitive career

-At the World Rhythmic Gymnastics Championships in September 2011, the team placed 17th, and earned Canada's first-ever Olympic berth in the event.
-At the Pan American Games in October, the team won silver in the women's rhythmic group 3 ribbons + 2 hoops and the women's rhythmic group all-around, and bronze in the women's rhythmic group 5 balls.
+At the World Championships in September 2011, the group placed 17th and earned Canada's first-ever Olympic berth in the group event.
+At the Pan American Games in October, the group won silver in the all-around and with their 3 ribbons + 2 hoops routines, as well as bronze with their 5 balls routine.
+Cossar noted that the group had much to work on before the upcoming Olympics, but that "I think it's just going to bring us closer together."